preboot/angularjs-webpack/README.md

-# Angular 1.x WebPack + Babel workflow
+# Angular 1.x WebPack 2 + Babel workflow

 [![Dependency Status](https://david-dm.org/Foxandxss/angular-webpack-workflow/status.svg)](https://david-dm.org/Foxandxss/angular-webpack-workflow#info=dependencies) [![devDependency Status](https://david-dm.org/Foxandxss/angular-webpack-workflow/dev-status.svg)](https://david-dm.org/Foxandxss/angular-webpack-workflow#info=devDependencies)

+**NOTE: This workflow is now using Webpack 2 beta.
+There is a branch with the old workflow if you want to use it.**

+**NOTE 2: THIS IS STILL WIP, I WILL REMOVE THIS CAPS WHEN I AM SURE IT WORKS PERFECTLY.**

-This workflow serves as a starting point for building Angular 1.x applications using WebPack.
+This workflow serves as a starting point for building Angular 1.x applications using WebPack 2.
 Should be noted that apart from the pre-installed angular package, this workflow is pretty much generic.

-It is a direct port of the amazing [react workflow](https://github.com/cesarandreu/web-app) of [Cesar Andreu](https://github.com/cesarandreu).
-All the credits goes for him.

 ## Features